AIkido Pharma Inc. (AIKI): These Numbers Show Where NASDAQ:AIKI Stock Is Going Next

 AIkido Pharma Inc. (AIKI) Top Institutional Holders

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 0.14 million shares valued at $0.13 million.
 The investor’s holdings represent 0.18% of the AIKI Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Geode Capital Management, LLC with 0.14 million shares valued at $0.12 million to account for 0.17% of the shares outstanding.
-The other top investors are Citadel Advisors LLC which holds 84445.0 shares representing 0.10% and valued at over $73762.0, while Two Sigma Securities, LLC holds 0.07% of the shares totaling 61060.0 with a market value of $53335.0.
+The other top investors are Virtu Financial LLC which holds 88326.0 shares representing 0.11% and valued at over $77152.0, while Citadel Advisors LLC holds 0.10% of the shares totaling 84445.0 with a market value of $73762.0.

 AIkido Pharma Inc. (AIKI) Insider Activity